Entangling ferrimagnetic magnons with an atomic ensemble via opto-magnomechanics

 Lastly, we discuss the validity of our model and provide a strategy to detect and verify the entanglement.
 The bosonic description for the spin systems is valid in the low-excitation limit, i.e., $\langle m^\dagger m \rangle \ll 2Ns$ and $\langle a^\dagger a \rangle \ll N_a$.
 Under the parameters of Fig.~\ref{fig3}(b), we obtain $\langle m^\dagger m \rangle = 7.7\times 10^9 \ll 2Ns=2.1 \times 10^{11}$ and $\langle a^\dagger a \rangle = 1.3 \times 10^6 \ll N_a=6.4\times 10^7$.
 In estimating $N_a$, we take $g_a/2\pi=10^3$ Hz~\cite{DV08}.
 Clearly, the low-excitation condition is well fulfilled.
 For the entanglement detection, the magnon state can be accessed by coupling to a microwave cavity that is driven by a {\it weak} probe field.
 Due to the magnon-cavity beam-splitter coupling~\cite{naka,zou}, the magnon state can be read out in the cavity output field.
 By homodyning the microwave output field, two quadratures of the magnon mode can be measured.
 Similarly, the atomic polarization quadratures can be measured by coupling to an additional optical cavity that is driven by a weak laser field.
 Having measured the magnonic and atomic quadratures, one can then build the CM, based on which the atom-magnon entanglement is computed~\cite{Palomaki,mechanical3,DV07PRL}.

 In conclusion, we present a protocol to prepare stationary entangled states of two macroscopic systems, an atomic ensemble and ferrimagnetic magnons, in an opto-magnomechanical system.
 The atom-magnon entanglement is established as a result of the combination of opto- and magnomechanical cooling and optomechanical PDC interactions, and the entanglement distribution among different subsystems.
 A competition mechanism between two opto- and magnomechanical cooling channels is revealed.
-The protocol may find potential applications in the macroscopic quantum studies and quantum information processing with hybrid systems~\cite{hb1,hb2,hb3}.
+We further confirm the presence of genuine tripartite entanglement in the atom-magnon-phonon system, where all three subsystems are massive.
+The protocol may find potential applications in preparing macroscopic quantum states, given that macroscopic entangled states of two atomic ensembles~\cite{EP01} and of an atomic ensemble and a mechanical oscillator ~\cite{EP21} have been successfully generated.
+The atom-magnon entanglement can also be used to prepare microwave-optics entanglement by coupling atoms (magnons) to an optical (a microwave) field, which is of particular importance in building a hybrid quantum network~\cite{Qiu}.

 This work has been supported by National Key Research and Development Program of China (Grant No. 2022YFA1405200) and National Natural Science Foundation of China (No. 92265202).